DigiArea/closurefx-builder/README.md

 You also can explore online [Closure FX Builder Documentation](http://digi-area.com/ClosureFX/guide/).
 For details about the updates and development state, explore [DigiArea Blog](http://blog.digi-area.com/).

+###Professional Development

+If you are developing large-scale JavaScript applications or libraries, we encourage you to use [Closure IDE](http://digi-area.com/ClosureIDE/) - JavaScript IDE powered by Google Closure Tools.
+You can apply for a free Closure IDE license for Open Source projects [here](http://digi-area.com/ClosureIDE/opensource.php).

 ###License

 This software is licensed under the Apache V2 License.
 See the LICENSE file for details.